 By law, any person who causes dangerous goods to be transported by a public carrier must follow specific regulations and must have proof of training.
-In a laboratory environment, "sendout staff," those who transport dangerous goods, and those who receive dangerous goods are among the individuals who require training.
-Upon completion of this course, participants will be eligible to take an online self-assessment quiz to obtain a "Dangerous Goods Shipping" training-completion certificate.
+In a laboratory environment, "sendout staff," those transporting dangerous goods, and those receiving dangerous goods are among the individuals requiring training.
+Upon completion of this course, participants will be eligible to take an online self-assessment quiz to obtain a "Dangerous Goods Shipping" training completion certificate.

 Upon completion of this course, participants should be able to:

 - Describe the regulations imposed on most laboratories and the importance of following them.

 - Classify infectious substances for transport.

 - Demonstrate the procedures for legally and safely shipping various infectious specimens.

 - Integrate dangerous goods procedures into a laboratory.

 - Complete the online self-assessment quiz, which enables participants to obtain the "Dangerous Goods Shipping" certification.

 Note: Do not save a direct link to the self-assessment quiz for future use.
 This link changes with updated versions of the module.
 Therefore, previous links will not work.